Health and safety are our highest priorities

 PARC is an independent living provider; however, some of our residents may require assistance from home support services.
 These residents can arrange their support services on a private-pay basis with a third-party provider or through a funded relationship with the local health authority.
 These home support services are similar to the services our residents could receive if they lived in their own homes.
 To limit the number of care providers entering our communities, PARC is protecting residents by using a single private care provider with dedicated staff exclusively at each of our PARC residences.

-We are now offering a “PARC Safe” al fresco family dining option that allows residents and their loved ones to enjoy meals together.
-This new dining experience is by reservation only, in designated safe outdoor areas on heated patios or in heated dining tents at our PARC communities.
-PARC residents can make reservations with the front desk according to their community’s Family Dining schedule.
+We currently offer a “PARC Safe” al fresco all-seasons family dining option for that allows residents and their loved ones to enjoy meals together.
+This dining experience is by reservation only, in designated safe outdoor areas at our PARC communities.
+To keep everyone warm during the winter months, we’ve added thermal tents equipped with propane heaters, flex ducts and electrical radiant-heat lamps.
+PARC residents can make reservations with the front desk.
 Family members will receive information on how to access the designated dining area.
-They will also be asked to fill out a Disclosure Form prior to entry, for safety and contact-tracing purposes.
+They will also be asked to fill out a health disclosure form prior to entry, for safety and contact-tracing purposes.